-Anonymous asked: So I just found out about this thing called the "Cotton Ceiling" and I'm curious as to your thoughts about it and the people who are pro and con.
+Anonymous said: So I just found out about this thing called the "Cotton Ceiling" and I'm curious as to your thoughts about it and the people who are pro and con.

 I think, as I generally do, that people need to calm the fuck down.